alshival/super_bible/README.md

 |:---:|:---:|:---:|:---:|:---:|:------:|:---:|
 |string|int64|string|int64|int64|string|string|

+The `master_bible` dataset is contained in the folder `MASTER_BIBLE`.
+In there, you will find a `.pkl` file which can be imported easily into python using Pandas.
+There is also a CSV file and a SQLite3 database.
+The SQLite3 database contains the `master_bible` in a table titled as such, along with a few useful SQL views:

+    create view ESV as
+      select * from master_bible
+      where version = 'ESV'

 The CSVs (minus KSGM) were obtained [here](http://my-bible-study.appspot.com/), and are stored in the folder `bible_csvs`.
 There is only one .tsv file in that directory at the moment, which is for King Samuel's Gospel of Mary.
 Any future translations that we add will be kept there.